-Manuel: – We all have proven expertise in beauty and cosmetics industry.
+Manuel: – We all have proven expertise in the beauty and cosmetics industry.
 Some of us are at our second startup.

-Irene Gullotta is the heart of the company, she manages all operations every day making me free to be the CEO, and Gianni Salvatore is our Fullstack Developer since his arrive we made giant steps in products.
+Irene Gullotta is the heart of the company, she manages all operations every day making me free to be the CEO, and Gianni Salvatore is our Fullstack Developer since his arrival we made giant steps in products.

-They are both with me in Luiss Enlabs Acceleration Program.
+They are both with me in LUISS EnLabs Acceleration Program.

 Francesco is the head of science, and his team is in Verona working in the laboratory creating great formulas and looking for the bests Raw Materials.
 Enzo and Mirco have proven experience in startup and beauty and help us with UX/UI and Business Development.